Bike numbers in Western Australia:

 Australian data on the proportion of people cycling to work up to 2006 can be researched in Travel to work in Australian capital cities, 1976-2006: an analysis of census data (PDF 296kb) published by the University of Melbourne in December 2007.

-Western Australia bike imports per financial year fell sharply following helmet law enforcement in 1991/92, according to the following data from the Australian Bureau of Statistics (ABS):
+Western Australia bike imports per financial year dipped following helmet law enforcement in 1991/92, according to data from the Australian Bureau of Statistics (ABS):

 88/89 - 55,791